 Chiropractors often use a multimodal approach.
 Common techniques include:

-- Spinal adjustments: High-velocity, low-amplitude thrusts or gentle mobilizations to correct misaligned vertebrae and improve joint function.
-These are targeted to areas of tightness or misalignment in the neck and back.
+- Spinal adjustments: Manual techniques or gentle mobilisation to improve joint movement and function in the neck and back.

-- Soft tissue therapy: Massage, stretching, or myofascial release to relax tight muscles and reduce tension around the spine.
+- Soft tissue therapy: Massage, stretching, or myofascial techniques to relax tight muscles and reduce tension.

 Who might benefit?

 Chiropractic care is not a guaranteed solution for everyone.
-However, it may be especially useful if your migraines seem linked to neck or upper-back issues, for instance, if stress-related neck stiffness or poor posture often precedes your headaches.
-It is also an option for people who have not found full relief with medication and want a non-drug approach.
-Some patients appreciate avoiding side effects and prefer a natural therapy.
+However, it may be considered if your migraines seem linked to neck or upper-back issues, for instance, if stress-related neck stiffness or poor posture often precedes your headaches.
+It may also be an option for people who have not found full relief with medication and are exploring non-drug approaches.

 It is important to start by talking with a healthcare professional.
-If your migraines are severe, sudden, or markedly different from past headaches, you should rule out other causes (such as vision issues or more serious conditions) first.
-A chiropractor can then work alongside your doctor to develop a safe plan.
-Most chiropractors will take a detailed history and may refer you for imaging if needed to ensure that spinal adjustments are appropriate for your case.
+If your migraines are severe, sudden, or markedly different from past headaches, you should seek medical assessment to rule out other causes.
+A chiropractor may also work alongside your doctor as part of a broader care plan.
+Most chiropractors will take a detailed history and may refer you for imaging if needed to ensure care is appropriate.

-Chiropractic care is generally considered low-risk when performed by a licensed practitioner.
-You may feel mild soreness in your neck or back for a day or so after an adjustment, similar to how muscles feel after exercise.
+Chiropractic care is generally considered low-risk when performed by a registered practitioner.
+You may feel mild soreness in your neck or back for a day or so after an appointment, similar to how muscles feel after exercise.
 Serious complications are rare.
-Always see a qualified chiropractor and tell them about all your health conditions (for example, bone or joint issues, bleeding problems) before starting treatment.
+Always see a qualified chiropractor and discuss your health history before starting care.

 Take the first step

-At Chiropractic Group, Dr Michael Black brings over 40 years of experience to a warm, friendly family practice in Doncaster and Armadale.
-He provides personalised care for all ages, helping patients understand and manage their migraines effectively.
-With extended weekday hours, Saturday mornings, and an after-hours emergency service, it’s easy to access the care you need when you need it most.
+At Chiropractic Group, Dr Michael Black brings over 40 years of experience to a family practice in Doncaster and Toorak.
+He provides personalised care for patients of all ages, helping them better understand and manage their symptoms.
+With extended weekday hours, Saturday mornings, and after-hours availability, care is accessible when you need it.

 Frequently asked questions